 In order to ensure that your system is in a good state of repair and works efficiently, a thorough examination and testing should be carried out a minimum of every 14 months.
 In some cases, examinations should be more frequent.
 If you are unsure how frequently your LEV system needs testing, please contact us here.

-Employers must keep a record of LEV examination and testing, including any remedial repairs undertaken as a result of the examination and test, for a period of at least 5 years.
+Employers must keep a record of LEV testing and examination, including any remedial repairs undertaken as a result of the examination and test, for a period of at least 5 years.

 How We Can Help